-Not only do repeat customers convert more often, they have a higher average order value than first time buyers.
+Not only do repeat customers convert more often, but they also have a higher average order value than first-time buyers.
 This means that your repeat customers are buying more from your store and more often!

 The number of previous purchases and how long they’ve been a customer directly impacts how much a repeat customer spends.

-Let’s look at the first factor affecting how much a repeat customer spends: the number of previous purchases.
-Did you know that your loyal top 10% spend 3 times more per order than the lower 90%, and your top 1% of customers spend 5 times more than the lower 99%.
+Let’s look at the first factor affecting how much a repeat customer spends–the number of previous purchases.
+Smile.io data reveals that on average, the top 10% of customers spend 2 times more per order than the lower 90%, and the top 1% of customers spend 2.5 times more than the lower 99%.

 The next important factor is how long a customer has been shopping with you.
 Our research indicates that the longer a customer shops with your brand, the higher their average order value will be for most industries.
 For example, beauty and cosmetics shoppers purchase 30% more per order after shopping with a company for 6 months and 45% more per order after 36 months.

-They also found similar results in all of the categories they studied.
+As you can see above, there are similar results for most categories studied.
 Clearly, repeat customers have a high lifetime value, which contributes to a higher value per order over time.